BlueishLeaf/GameMasterBot/README.md

 ## Roadmap
 - Support for more fine-grain control over scheduling and cancelling sessions.
 - Support for music playback and the ability to create playlists for campaigns.
+- More detailed views regarding schedules and players.
 - A more streamlined approach to creating campaigns.
 - Provide a cloudformations template to automate the infrastructure required to build the bot.